eugengoldkin/Level10Enchantment/README.md

 # Level10Enchantment

-Level10Enchantment is a Minecraft server plugin for Bukkit/Spigot that modifies the level cap of enchantments created by combining items on an anvil.
+Level10Enchantment is a Minecraft server plugin for Bukkit/Spigot with the purpose to increase the level cap of enchantments by combining two items on an anvil.
 For example if you combine two diamond pickaxes, each with Efficiency V, you get a pickaxe with Efficiency VI.

 Level10Enchantment has been tested on `Minecraft 1.19.1` using Spigot and Paper